-OAC’s project programs are assessed on artistic merit, or on artistic merit/merit, impact and viability.
+Applications to OAC’s project programs are assessed on artistic merit, or on artistic merit/merit, impact and viability.
 Assessments are based on answers to the questions in the application, artistic examples, support documents and a project budget (if applicable).

 For programs that include artistic examples, the examples are an important part in the assessment of artistic merit.
 For programs that include budgets, the budget is an important part in the assessment of the viability of the project.

 Applications are assessed using a five-point rating system:

 - 5 = excellent

 As part of its streamlined assessment process, the Career Catalyst: Project Grants for New Generation Artists program uses a three-point rating system:

 - 1 = poor

 Applications must be evaluated at a rating of “good” or higher to be considered for a grant.

 Assessors are provided an evaluation rubric to guide them in rating applications.
 See the program web page for a link to the applicable rubric.
 Here is a sample of an evaluation rubric.

 See the Assessment and decision-making process section in the Guide to Operating Programs.